 Key messages

 - The map provides an overview of research on parental mental health problems and the family.
-It is organsied into sub sections of intervention effectiveness, accessibility, acceptability as well as more general research on the effects of parental mental health on the family.
+It is organised into sub sections on the extent and impact of mental health problems on intervention effectiveness, accessibility and acceptability.

 - The map is a research tool.
 It can be searched using key word and free text terms.
 Topics can be cross tabulated, and frequency data for all keywords obtained.